skylinejs/skyline/apps/docs/docs/introduction.md

 # SkylineJS

 <SkylineAdmonition type="info">
-This documentation is highly opinionated and might be upsetting to some developers.
+The following documentation contains material that may be upsetting to some developers.
 Proceed with caution and a sense of humor.
 </SkylineAdmonition>

 ## Introduction